|Cover of a probate file (Queensland)|

 - 'Michael KELLY junior' was indexed as 'JUNIOR, Michael Kelly'

 - 'August NEIDLER of Helen Street' was indexed as 'STREET, Helen' (yes, really!)

 Tip 8: A few Queensland Supreme Court probate files contain photographs.
 The ones I've seen were for people 'missing, believed drowned' after the steamers Pearl and Lucinda collided in 1896.

 Tip 9: FindMyPast will soon be the largest online resource for UK wills/probate, and those records include data for people from other countries including Australia.

-FindMyPast's 'wills and probate' collection includes (to name just a few) New South Wales will books 1800-1952 (which will be back online soon); an index to Queensland intestacies and wills 1859-1900 (from Government Gazette notices); Bank of England wills extracts 1717-1845; British India Office wills and probate; London probate index; Suffolk testator index 1847-1857; Great Western Railway Shareholders; index to Death Duty Registers 1796-1903; index of Irish wills 1484-1858.
-More material will soon be added to FindMyPast's wills and probate collection (http://bit.ly/2ALLwills), which includes the National Wills Index, currently on Origins.net, for pre-1857 probate material for England and Wales.
+FindMyPast's 'wills and probate' collection includes (to name just a few) New South Wales will books 1800-1952 and Great Western Railway Shareholders index (see 6 Genealogy Sources You May Have Overlooked); an index to Queensland intestacies and wills 1859-1900 from Government Gazette notices; Bank of England wills extracts 1717-1845; British India Office wills and probate; London probate index; Suffolk testator index 1847-1857; index to Death Duty Registers 1796-1903; index of Irish wills 1484-1858.
+More material will soon be added to FindMyPast's wills and probate collection (http://bit.ly/2ALLwills), which includes the National Wills Index from Origins.net for pre-1857 probate material for England and Wales.
 To narrow your search, click 'Browse record set', scroll down ('see more') and select the one(s) you want.

 Tip 10: Ancestry has indexes or images for many series of wills, administrations, probate records, death duty registers etc, with details for thousands of people from all over the world.
 Examples (I'm only quoting selected details) from the National Probate Calendar (index of wills and administrations, England and Wales 1858-1966):